Gastric varices: Classification

+Type 1 isolated gastric varices were seen only in primary cases (i.e. without prior sclerotherapy) in the original study of Sarin et al. (1992), while type 1 gastroesophageal varices were the most common overall.

+Other classification systems include Hashizume's classification and Arakawa's classification.

 Treatment

 Initial treatment of bleeding from gastric varices focuses on resuscitation, much as with esophageal varices.
 This includes administration of fluids, blood products, and antibiotics.

 Another treatment for gastric varices is injection of the varices with cyanoacrylate, first described by German surgeon Nib Soehendra and colleagues in 1986.
 The results from two randomized trials comparing band ligation vs cyanoacrylate suggests that endoscopic injection of cyanoacrylate, known as gastric variceal obliteration or GVO is superior to band ligation in preventing rebleeding rates.
 Cyanoacrylate, a common component in 'super glue' is often mixed 1:1 with lipiodol to prevent polymerization in the endoscopy delivery optics, and to show on radiographic imaging.
 GVO is usually performed in specialized therapeutic endoscopy centers.
 Complications include sepsis, embolization of glue, and obstruction from polymerization in the lumen of the stomach.

 Other techniques for refractory bleeding include: